SailingCoder/perf-observer-kit/README.md

 - Current page URL
 - Language and platform information

+**Note: Browser Information is the only module enabled by default.** All other modules (Core Web Vitals, Resource Timing, Long Tasks, and Navigation Timing) must be explicitly enabled.

 ## Configuration Options

 The library supports a modular configuration system, allowing fine-grained control over each monitoring module.